grafana/grafana/docs/sources/panels/value-mappings.md

 ### Stat example

 Here's an example showing a Stat visualization with value mappings.
 You might want to hide the sparkline so it doesn't interfere with the values.
+Value mapping text colors are applied.

 ![Value mappings stat example](/static/img/docs/value-mappings/value-mappings-stat-example-8-0.png)

 ### Bar gauge example

 Here's an example showing a Bar gauge visualization with value mappings.
+The value mapping colors are applied to the text but not the gauges.

 ![Value mappings bar gauge example](/static/img/docs/value-mappings/value-mappings-bar-gauge-example-8-0.png)

 ### Table example

 Here's an example showing a Table visualization with value mappings.
-If you want value mapping colors displayed on the table, then set the cell display mode to **Color text** or **Color background**
+If you want value mapping colors displayed on the table, then set the cell display mode to **Color text** or **Color background**.

 ![Value mappings table example](/static/img/docs/value-mappings/value-mappings-table-example-8-0.png)